 Notes

-- Storage: Once completely cooled, store in an airtight container at room temperature for up to 1 month.
+- Store airtight at room temperature: Once granola is fully cooled, keep it in an airtight container for up to 1 month.

 - Recipe adapted from Alton Brown.